 Continuous Verification is the process of monitoring your app for abnormalities after a deployment.
 For example, Continuous Verification could catch a latency issue or 5xx errors and automatically roll back your app to the previous version.
 The idea is to catch errors as quickly as possible – ideally, before customers notice – and make a seamless transition back to the prior version.
-Spinnaker does not offer any CV features – not even manual verification.
+There are tools that can be added to Spinnaker to provide deployment verification.
 Harness, however, provides Continuous Verification out of the box, effectively reducing risk and reputational damage from downtime.
 As for vendor integrations, Harness supports Prometheus, Datadog, AppDynamics, New Relic, StackDriver, CloudWatch, and custom monitoring and observability tools.

 Spinnaker doesn’t offer built-in secrets management, but they do support HashiCorp Vault, Google Cloud Storage, AWS S3, and the AWS Secrets Manager.
 Harness, on the other hand, offers proprietary, integrated secrets management.
 No third parties are required, but all of the major secrets managers are supported.